YonasOmega/MewtwoMystery/README.md

 | Left Click  | Shoot Projectile  |

 ## Resources
-Here I'll list helpful resources that me and my partner used to make this project come to be.
+Here I'll list helpful resources that we used to make this project come to be.
 * RyiSnow: How to make a 2D Game in Java.

 https://www.youtube.com/watch?v=om59cwR7psI&list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq